Enhancing Spoofing Speech Detection Using Rhythm Information: Experiments and Results

 \subsection{Details of Systems Implementation}

-A pre-trained Wav2Vec 2.0 model~\cite{baevski2020wav2vec} is chosen as the front-end, and AASIST structure~\cite{jung2022aasist} is chosen as the backend.
-During the training process, the pre-trained Wav2Vec 2.0 model is optimized jointly with the AASIST backend.
+A pre-trained Wav2Vec 2.0 model~\cite{baevski2020wav2vec} is chosen as the front-end, and AASIST structure~\cite{jung2022aasist} is chosen as the back-end.
+The pre-trained Wav2Vec 2.0 model is optimized jointly with the AASIST back-end during the training process.
 All models are trained with Adam optimizer~\cite{kingma2014adam} with $\beta_1 = 0.9$, $\beta_2=0.98$, $\epsilon=10^{-8}$ and weigth decay $10^{-4}$.
 Angular margin based softmax loss (A-softmax)~\cite{Liu_2017_CVPR} is adopted as the loss function.
 The learning rate is fixed at $10^{-6}$.
 Training is conducted over 100 epochs and a batchsize of 32.